Nachiket8K/Bangladesh_Traffic_Simulation/README.md

 ## Usage

-Navigate to each stage folder and run the respective scripts as follows:
+Navigate to each stage folder and access the Jupyter scripts as follows:

 ### Data Quality Analysis (Stage 1):
 Execute the data cleaning scripts in Stage1_DataQuality/scripts/.